Ringgold approves flooring bid for city pool house renovation

 Wright added that the work will include replacement of all the fixtures inside the building and other pipe upgrades.

-The bid was unanimously approved by way of a 5-0 vote, and the nearly $20,000 for both projects has been earmarked for pool upgrades.
+The bid was unanimously approved in 5-0 vote, and the nearly $20,000 for both projects has been earmarked for pool upgrades.